Noamiz/internal-tool-strategy/SYSTEM_SYNC.md

 - Inspector panels display entity details on the right and are opened through shared helpers; tables/lists should trigger the inspector for drill-ins rather than bespoke modals.
 - The AI Assistant panel remains visible and launchable (TopBar + Command Palette) even if the underlying AI is stubbed.
 - Use the shared design tokens (`src/theme/tokens.ts`) reflected in `:root` CSS variables for colors, typography, spacing, radii, and shadows—avoid hard-coded values or brand names.
 - New features should follow the table + filters + inspector pattern, reusing shell primitives, toasts, skeleton states, and future bulk action affordances.
+Skeleton loaders currently reuse simple text placeholders; a shared shimmer component is planned for a polish pass.

 ## Data & Integrations
 - **Users List (Internal Tool)**